-Overview: The 1st year grad student cohort is typically housed in Room 225.
-The 2nd year cohort is typically housed in Room 224.
+Overview: The 1st and 2nd year grad student cohorts are typically housed in Rooms 224-225.
 Students in the 3rd year and higher typically move into offices associated with their research groups on the 3rd floor, 4th floor, or basement.
 Some students move into these offices before the 3rd year.
+The Departmental Space Committee is responsible for Office Assignments.